Linux 软件免费装

 How does GriffinForms compare to Contact Form 7?

 Contact Form 7 is a lightweight plugin built around a shortcode textarea editor with no visual builder, no submission storage by default, and spam protection limited to its own CAPTCHA module.
-GriffinForms includes a visual drag-and-drop builder, stores all submissions in WordPress, supports multi-step forms, user registration, file uploads, Stripe payments, and four independent spam protection layers.
+GriffinForms includes a visual drag-and-drop builder, stores all submissions in WordPress, supports multi-step forms, user registration, file uploads, Stripe and PayPal payments, and four independent spam protection layers.
 See the full comparison: https://griffinforms.com/solutions/contact-form-7-alternative.php

 How does GriffinForms compare to WPForms?